 Another important aspect is to create a positive vibe with the visual story.
 A positive impact created by the visual story incorporated into UI/UX always helps converting more sales and helping you achieve your goal.

 Another important thing is to use the right typeface along with visuals in your UI/UX design.
 By choosing the mutually appropriating or perfectly contrasting images and typeface you can deliver a better design.
 Typeface always helps extending the design impact beyond cliches.

 For creating visual stories, you can always use stock images.
 But stock images create a wrong impression that your contents are not genuine and authentic.
 Moreover, stock images lack the culture-specific element that can connect your audience.
 This is why always use authentic images in your visuals.

-Visual storytelling will continue to have great influence on modern UI/UX design of web and mobile app development.
-As competition among digital apps are increasing with no respite and as the users are grossly restless and impatient in behaviour, visual narrative in UI/UX design will help apps stand out above the competition.
+Visual storytelling will continue to have a great influence on modern UI/UX design trends of web and mobile app development.
+As the competition among digital apps are increasing with no respite and as the users are grossly restless and impatient in behavior, visual narrative in UI/UX design will help apps stand out above the competition.

 WRITTEN BY: Kapil Antala